 - GPU: MSI Gaming GeForce GTX 1660 Super Gaming X on Amazon

-- Note: This is just a placeholder or temporary GPU
+- Note: These are just a placeholder or temporary GPUs

 - Memory: G.SKILL Trident Z Neo (for AMD Ryzen) Series 32GB on Amazon

-- Storage: 2TB Samsung 970 EVO Plus M.2 NVMe storage card on Amazon
+- Alternate Storage: 2TB Samsung 970 EVO Plus M.2 NVMe storage card on Amazon

 - Case: Lian Li LANCOOL II MESH RGB on Amazon